U.S. Agent: Omega Flight

-During their next training session U.S. Agent is easily besting Weapon Omega in combat when Omega's handlers increase the flow of power from the super-powered detainees.
-This results in Omega losing control as he manifests the various powers of numerous inmates, breaking U.S. Agent's ankle before manifesting the reptilian powers of Rap-tor, beating and lacerating U.S. Agent almost to death—an assault only stopped by the interference of Sasquatch (Walter Langkowski).
-U.S. Agent tries to warn Weapon Omega—who is shocked at his loss of control—that power is being fed into him via his suit, but is sedated before he is able to do so.
+During their next training session, U.S. Agent is easily besting Weapon Omega in combat when Omega's handlers increase the flow of power from the super-powered detainees.
+This results in Omega losing control as he manifests the various powers of numerous inmates, breaking U.S. Agent's ankle before manifesting the reptilian powers of Raptor, beating and lacerating U.S. Agent almost to death — an assault only stopped by the interference of Sasquatch (Walter Langkowski).
+U.S. Agent tries to warn Weapon Omega — who is shocked at his loss of control — that power is being fed into him via his suit, but is sedated before he is able to do so.

-Weapon Omega eventually realizes that he is being manipulated and that his handlers intend to continue to use him even against his will, however this is stopped by the U.S. Agent having discharged himself from the infirmary despite his severe injuries.
+Weapon Omega eventually realizes that he is being manipulated and that his handlers intend to continue to use him even against his will.
+However, this is stopped by the U.S. Agent having discharged himself from the infirmary despite his severe injuries.
 Dr. Benning boasts that as a fail-safe had been activated, all evidence of her manipulation of Weapon Omega had been destroyed.
 It is at this point that Omega reveals that one of the individuals whose powers he had absorbed had been a technopath, and that he had accessed all of Benning's confidential records and sent them to Tony Stark.
 Weapon Omega then exposes Benning to a glimpse of the hundreds of personalities within his being, leaving her in a vegetative state.
-He then vows to become a hero rather than a weapon and is last seen assisting the people of Alaska—the location where his powers had first manifested, resulting in the deaths of the original Alpha Flight team.
+He then vows to become a hero rather than a weapon and is last seen assisting the people of Alaska — the location where his powers had first manifested, resulting in the deaths of the original Alpha Flight team.